teajaymars/teajaymars.com/content/post/kickabout.md

 [Kickabout](http://www.funorb.com/info.ws?game=kickabout) was a highly ambitious multiplayer football game.
 The goal was to test realtime multiplayer mechanics over TCP - which turns out to be a very tough problem.

-* Fortunately, a year after launch the IETF standardised [WebSockets](https://en.wikipedia.org/wiki/WebSocket), which provides a much more elegant solution.
+* Fortunately, a year after launch, the IETF standardised [WebSockets](https://en.wikipedia.org/wiki/WebSocket), which provides a much more elegant solution.
 * Sadly, it means the game quickly became obsolete!

 Kickabout took eighteen months to develop, featured an auction house, player customisation, and 4v4 in-browser multiplayer.
 The game had over **half a million** players and a strong community during the 2010 World Cup.